nvidia-holoscan/meta-tegra-holoscan/README.md

 #### Running the Holoscan SDK and HoloHub Applications

+When the `core-image-holoscan` reference image is used, the Holoscan SDK and Holohub apps are built into the image, including some tweaks to make running the samples even easier.
+Upon boot, the `core-image-holoscan` image presents a Matchbox UI with icons for a variety of Holoscan SDK and Holohob sample applications, all of which can be run with just a single click.

+Note that the first execution of these samples will rebuild the model engine files and it will take a few minutes before the application fully loads.
+These engine files are then cached and will significantly reduce launch times for successive executions.
+Check the console windows with the application logs for additional information.

+While a handful of graphical Holoscan applications have icons installed on the desktop, many more are console-only and must be launched from a console.

 When the `holoscan-sdk` component is installed, the Holoscan SDK is installed into the image in the `/opt/nvidia/holoscan` directory, with examples present in the `examples` subdirectory.
 Due to relative data paths being used by the apps,